Relativistic Effects on Photoabsorption Cross Sections of Highly Charged Ions: Theoretical framework

 For spinor states, $\Phi_i$ and $\Phi_j$, with quantum numbers $i \equiv \{n_i, \kappa_i, j_i, l_i, m_i\}$ and $j \equiv \{n_j, \kappa_j, j_j, l_j, m_j\}$, respectively, the time-independent matrix elements are computed as:

 where the angular factor $W_{ji}$ is given by:

 and the radial matrix element $M_{ji}$ is:

-After determining the relativistic dipole moment from Eq.\eqref{eq.reldi}, the relativistic photoabsorption cross-section is calculated via Eq.~\eqref{eq.nonsigma}:
+After determining the relativistic dipole moment from Eq.\eqref{eq.reldi}, the relativistic photoabsorption cross-section is calculated as:

 It is worth noting that working in the length-gauge [Eq.\eqref{eq.tdde1}] ensures that the interaction term remains diagonal in the spinor space.
 In the weak-field regime, this effectively decouples the positive- and negative-energy solutions, allowing the time propagation to be physically confined to the electronic subspace.
-This approach is consistent with the no-pair approximation~\cite{PhysRevA.32.756}, as it avoids the numerical and physical complications associated with the explicit evolution of positronic components.
-Furthermore, since the electric field strengths employed remain several orders of magnitude below the Schwinger limit ($F \ll F_{\rm S} = m_e^2 c^3 / e \hbar \approx 2.6\cdot 10^6$~a.u.)~\cite{gen:schwi51}, any contributions from vacuum polarization or electron-positron pair production are strictly negligible.
+This approach is consistent with the no-pair approximation~\cite{PhysRevA.32.756} and avoids the numerical and physical complications associated with the explicit evolution of positronic components.
+Furthermore, while observables are fundamentally gauge-invariant in an exact, untruncated Hilbert space, gauge choices heavily impact convergence in numerical implementations \cite{sfa:baue05b,sfa:vann09}.
+In the relativistic domain, the velocity gauge strongly couples electronic bound states to the negative-energy continuum, which requires significantly larger basis sets and explicit handling of electron-positron pairs to suppress numerical artifacts.
+By contrast, the length gauge effectively suppresses these negative-energy states in the weak-field regime, maintaining a robust electronic subspace and optimizing numerical convergence \cite{sfa:klai06,sfa:vann12,sfa:malt23}.
+Finally, since the electric field strengths employed remain several orders of magnitude below the Schwinger limit ($F \ll F_{\rm S} = m_e^2 c^3 / e \hbar \approx 2.6\cdot 10^6$~a.u.)~\cite{gen:schwi51}, any contributions from vacuum polarization or electron-positron pair production are strictly negligible.